5 Minute Read

 Ask About Compensation

-Hire a Teacher, Not a Salesperson
+Hire a Professional, Not a Salesperson

 A true investing pro knows you’re in charge of your own money and treats you like a partner, not a transaction.
 Choose an advisor who’s smarter than you but doesn’t act like it.
-An advisor should explain every detail in plain English until you get it—no matter how long it takes—so you can make the decision that’s right for you.
+Again, an advisor should explain every detail in plain English until you get it—no matter how long it takes—so you can make the decision that’s right for you.